xSimmba/cloud-computing-syllabus/Session7_Lab.md

 ## Objectives
 - Automate cluster creation and management with Terraform.
-- Use Terraform to configure namespaces and roles in Kubernetes.
+- Use Terraform to create a dynamic number of namespaces and deployments using loops and variables

 ---